Survivor: Heroes vs. Villains: Season summary

 The season filmed in Upolu in Samoa.

 The twenty returning castaways were divided into two tribes of ten based on their previous style of gameplay.
 The Villains dominated the earlier challenges due to Rob's leadership, only going to Tribal Council once in the first 14 days, and the Heroes were quickly whittled down to six members.
 The Villains tribe was divided into two factions: Rob's alliance of six, and the minority alliance of Russell, Parvati, and Danielle.
 At their second Tribal Council, Rob's alliance decided to split the vote between Russell and Parvati out of fear of Russell's hidden immunity idol.
-Rob's right-hand man Tyson, knowing that the minority alliance was voting for him, became uneasy and, following a confrontation from Russell, deviated from the plan, voting for Parvati instead of Russell.
-This error would prove fatal; Russell played his idol on Parvati, negating the four votes against her, and Tyson was voted out.
+Rob's right-hand man Tyson, knowing that the minority alliance was voting for him, became uneasy and, following a confrontation with Russell, deviated from the plan, voting for Parvati instead of Russell.
+This error proved fatal, as Russell played his idol on Parvati, negating the four votes against her, and Tyson was voted out.
 The Villains lost the next Immunity Challenge and, due to Jerri aligning with Russell and Coach's inability to pick a side, Rob was voted out.

 During the challenges after Rob's elimination, the Heroes were led to believe that the women of the tribe were methodically eliminating the men.
-J.T. found the Heroes' hidden idol, and the Heroes collectively agreed to sneak it to Russell during a challenge, the last male Villain remaining, with hopes that Russell would use it to eliminate Parvati and align with the Heroes at the merge.
+J.T. found the Heroes' hidden idol, and the Heroes collectively agreed to sneak it to Russell, the last male Villain remaining, during a challenge in hopes that Russell would use it to eliminate Parvati and align with the Heroes at the merge.
 Instead, Russell shared the idol with Danielle, Jerri, and Parvati, unaware that Parvati and Danielle had also found the Villains' idol.
 Without Rob, the Villains lost the next two Immunity Challenges, leaving Sandra as the last remaining Villain outside of Russell's alliance of four.